Fs00/Win10BloatRemover/README.md

 👉 **Head to [Releases](https://github.com/Fs00/Win10BloatRemover/releases) to download the latest version.**

-## Release cycle and versions
-The binaries of this tool are made to be used **only on a specific Windows version**, so that, for example, you have an EXE for version 1809 and one for 1903, with the latter showing a warning when run on an OS version different from 1903.
-The third segment of the program version is the supported Windows version (it was the first segment in the first releases of the tool), so you can see at a glance if you have the right binary for your system.
-The tool will be updated after any new Windows version.
-Only the latest two versions of Windows will be supported at the same time.
-The master branch will host the source code for the most recent version of Windows.

 ## Configuration
 Program settings are stored in [JSON format](https://en.wikipedia.org/wiki/JSON) in a file called *config.json*, located in the same folder as the program's executable.
 If said file is not found (e.g. when launching the tool for the first time), it is created containing the default settings.